bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 You want to still get your miners on the work as fast as possible.
 And how do you get work to your miners as fast as possible?
 Make that work as small as possible.
-And even on your land, that kind of matters.
+And even on your LAN, that kind of matters.
 Not as much.
 And you can turn it off if you want to.
 But it does help.